 And what that means is not even trying.

-So say if you decided that you weren’t even going to go on any interviews or you didn’t try to get them or you didn’t put your resume out to anybody, you didn’t make any contact with anybody, that’s failing ahead of time.
+Say if you decided that you weren’t even going to go on any interviews or you didn’t try to get them or you didn’t put your resume out to anybody, you didn’t make any contact with anybody, that’s failing ahead of time.

-So staying safe and saying, “I’m just going to stay in my safe job right now even though I really want to move,” that’s failing ahead of time.
+Staying safe and saying, “I’m just going to stay in my safe job right now even though I really want to move,” that’s failing ahead of time.